Unlocking Democratic Efficiency: How Coordinated Outcome-Contingent Promises Shape Decisions: Introduction

+First, our findings contribute to the literature on political failures (e.g., \cite{becker1958competition}, \cite{wittman1989democracies}) by providing a formal mechanism to improve efficiency in collective decisions in presence of majority coercion.
+The majority coercion is an important problem in many voting environments where a majority can impose outcomes that disproportionately harm minorities unless constrained by credible mechanisms, raising questions about fairness and long-term social stability.
+Our paper is closest to \cite{jackson2005endogenous}, who show that inefficiencies arise when players engage in transfers before participating in games with externalities (see also \cite{ellingsen2016confining}).
+While they focus on equilibria robust to unilateral Nash deviations, we study equilibria robust to coalitional deviations, leading to different efficiency results.
+Our approach also fully characterizes equilibria, including predictions on transfers, and explicitly addresses majority coercion in voting games, which \cite{jackson2005endogenous} do not cover.

+Second, we contribute to the literature on vote trading.
+Mechanisms such as vote storing (\cite{casella2012storable}), quadratic voting (\cite{eguia2023efficiencycollectivedecisionmakingquadratic}), vote delegation (\cite{berinsky2025tracking}) and trading votes in centralised markets (\cite{philipson1996equilibrium} ) and in strategic market games (\cite{xefteris2017strategic}) have been shown to enhance efficiency. \cite{casella2019trading} also provide a positive perspective on vote trading in the context of sequential logrolling.
+We extend this literature by examining a framework in which voters can coordinate their actions, similar to \cite{casella2019trading}, but with a focus on trading through simultaneous promises.
+We view this addition as important because many pre-vote interactions in corporate votes, referenda, or political elections can be thought of as transfer promises contingent on the vote outcome.

-Finally, we contribute to the literature on promises, e.g., \cite{myerson1993incentives}, \cite{groseclose1996buying}, \cite{dal2007bribing}, \cite{dekel2008vote}, \cite{DKW2}, and more recently \cite{chen2022sequential}.
+Finally, we contribute to the literature on promises for political decisions, e.g., \cite{myerson1993incentives}, \cite{groseclose1996buying}, \cite{dal2007bribing}, \cite{dekel2008vote}, \cite{harstad2008side}, and more recently \cite{chen2022sequential}, \cite{louis2024buying} and, \cite{domenech2024buying}.
 This literature has largely concentrated on models with political representatives and revolves around leaders vying for votes by making pledges or campaign promises.
-Within this framework, much attention has been devoted to leaders' capacity to utilize budgetary resources to manipulate vote results and gain profits while in office.
-Through varying assumptions about the game structure, these studies have made significant advancements with an emphasis on the sequencing of promises.
-Our study offers a different perspective by investigating the potential advantages of outcome-contingent promises in a decentralized setting.
-In our context, promises happen simultaneously within the committee (or the electorate), and without a designated leader.
 Rather than examining this practice solely within the political agency framework, we demonstrate how pre-vote interactions through promises can facilitate agreement and drive efficient outcomes in direct democracies.
 By exploring the potential benefits of vote-contingent promises in this distinct context, our research underscores the need for a broader examination of this practice.